The Philippines 60-40 Equity Scheme Doesn't Prohibit FDIs But It's Still VERY DISCOURAGING for International Business

 I'm afraid most people who support the 60-40 policy confuse profits with revenues (read here).
 If they're worried about FDIs and will run away with their profits, then listen.
 FDIs get rich based on their net income after taxes (read here).
 Please, a sample income statement will show you that net income is what's left after all expenses have been paid.
 For some, it's just some "capitalist conspiracy used as an excuse".
 However, basic economics is no "capitalist conspiracy".
 Common sense will tell you that supply and demand drive the market price.
 Common sense will tell you that businesses don't just earn, they must also spend.
 FDIs will still be required to pay all types of taxes required.
 These taxes can be the value tax, income tax, and withholding taxes.
 Just because they own 100% of their business, doesn't mean they don't pay taxes.

 To explain it in simple terms--an FDI may get a monthly revenue of PHP 277,700.00.
 However, all the expenses paid such as salaries, utility bills, depreciation, interest due to debt, etc. will be deducted from the revenues.
 Eventually, the taxable amount is PHP 111,000.00.
 Now, let's say that the taxes would be subjected to 12% VAT.
 The remaining net income after tax (for the month) would be PHP 97,680.00.
 That means the corporate income for the month is only 35% of their revenues for the month.
-As always, an increase in sales doesn't always translate to an increase in income.
+An increase in sales doesn't always translate to an increase in income.
 Would the company really want to part 60% of what's left after all expenses, with a Filipino oligarch?